sanskrit/raw_etexts_english/blogs/manasataramgini/2006/11/2006-11-11_the-unmatta-bhairava-tantram-of-the-sammohana-tradition.md

 them with minor modifications as their version of bhUta-DAmara.

 AstIka bhUta-dAMaraM and unmattabhairavaM open with the lines:
-vyoma-vaktraM mahAkAyaM pralalAgni-samaprabhaM |
+vyoma-vaktraM mahAkAyaM pralayAgni-samaprabham |
-abhedya-bhedyakaM staumi bhUtaDAmara-nAmakaM ||
+abhedya-bhedyakaM staumi bhUtaDAmara-nAmakam ||

 Technically the face of rudra specifically being referred to here is ishAna (vyoma being the Urdhva mukha), which in the usual system refers